 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Cass County then you would be able to sue your landlord in Cass County Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Cass County Small Claims Court?

 You can always sue an individual Cass County Small Claims Court if they live in Cass County.
 You can always sue a company in Cass County Small Claims Court if their business is located in Cass County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Cass County Small Claims Court can hear Civil Court Cases, such as: